ohjelmointi2/sorting-and-filtering/readme.md

 >
 > * Task 1: *filterOutDeletedPosts*
 >
->   The first task is to implement the [*filterOutDeletedPosts* method](./src/main/java/exercise/Filtering.java).
+>   Your first task is to implement the [*filterOutDeletedPosts* method](./src/main/java/exercise/Filtering.java).
 We've received complaints from our customers about deleted posts appearing in the listings.
 When the users delete their posts, we don't actually remove them, but we do a [soft delete and just mark the data as deleted](https://www.google.com/search?q=soft+delete).
 It's absolutely crucial that posts with a *deletedAt* timestamp are filtered out without fail.
 >
 > * Task 2: *filterPostsByUser*
 >
->   The second task involves implementing a [*filterPostsByUser* method](./src/main/java/exercise/Filtering.java).
+>   Your second task involves implementing a [*filterPostsByUser* method](./src/main/java/exercise/Filtering.java).
 This method will ensure that we only show the given user's posts and do not mix posts from different users by mistake.
 Having this functionality in a separate method helps our testers conduct unit tests and other teams to reuse the code.
 >
 > * Task 3: *sortPostsByPublishedDate*
 >